genomicsengland/GelReportModels/docs/source/index.rst

 Main functionalities
 ^^^^^^^^^^^^^^^^^^^^

-* Data serialization to JSON
 * Automatic code generation to hold the data (Python and Java supported out-of-the-box; others as C, C++ and C# are supported by ad hoc avro libraries).
 * Enable data validation against a schema (see the validation service)
+* Data serialisation/deserialisation to/from JSON
 * Generation of mocked data
 * Documentation automatically generated from the models